 What is Hospice and Palliative Medicine?

-Recognizing the need and importance of a palliative medicine consult service, Dr. Patrick Rice and others created the UPMC Altoona Palliative Medicine Consult Service in October 2010.
-They performed 44 consults during that first year, and the service has expanded significantly since then: we are on pace for nearly 1,000 inpatient consults in 2017!
+Recognizing the need and importance of a palliative medicine consult service, the UPMC Altoona Palliative Medicine Consult Service was created in October 2010 and has rapidly grown from 44 consults that first year to nearly 1,000 consults per year currently.

-The UPMC Altoona Family Physicians Hospice and Palliative Medicine Fellowship started in 2013.
-We are dually-accredited (ACGME and AOA) and function within Altoona Family Physicians.
+The UPMC Altoona Hospice and Palliative Medicine Fellowship started in 2013.
+We are a dually-accredited (ACGME and AOA) program within the core family medicine program.
+Our fellowship is the sole fellowship at UPMC Altoona.
 The program offers a variety of clinical rotations with an innovative and comprehensive curriculum.
 Fellows see a wide array of patients with various diagnoses that prepare them for a career in Hospice and Palliative Medicine.
 Fellows are eligible to obtain board certification in hospice and palliative medicine following completion of their training program.